Why Is Data Validation Important?

 Where did data engineers learn the concept of data testing?

-Well, the concept of testing has been around in the software engineering field for a while.
+Well, has been around in the software engineering field for a while.
 Developers have reaped the benefits of testing and fully understand how valuable it is for them in the software development life cycle.

 With an effective data validation process, your team can ensure that data is up to date.
 Your team can begin to work faster than ever before and limit the number of headaches inaccurate data costs engineers.
 When you test your data and trust that it’s accurate, you are more confident in your ability to make changes to your code without being concerned about it affecting your data.